didiersmith/steve/chapters/the-terrarium.md

 He tinkered with the carbon nanostructures until he produced a few-atom-thick material with the transparency of diamond and the robustness of carbon fiber.
 It was much more aesthetically pleasing than the pure black of his first balloon.
 He designed a "swim bladder" to control the altitude of the balloon by adjusting the mass - it worked by compressing atmospheric air into a tank.
 Then, he built the Terrarium.

 In keeping with tradition, the Terrarium was a hexagon.
 Instead of one huge sphere, Vincent split the load between six zeppelin-shaped ellipsoids, one at each corner.
-The Terrarium could still fly (albeit at an angle) with the loss of any two ellipsoids, and could "safely land" (ie. crash into the ocean without tearing apart) with the loss of any three.
+The Terrarium could still fly (albeit at an angle) with the loss of any two ellipsoids, and could "safely land" (i.e. crash into the ocean without tearing apart) with the loss of any three.
 The living area ("cabin") had a surface area of 1 hectare, was fully enclosed to maintain comfortable temperature and pressure at high altitude, and was covered with a layer of lightweight hydroponic growing medium 15 centimeters deep.
-The cabin was well planted with leafy plants and fruit trees, and could sustain a population of eight protops and fifty humans.
+The cabin was well planted with leafy plants and fruit trees, and could sustain a population of fifty humans.

 His dad's entire crew helped to build it out.
 So many former crewmembers and their families volunteered to join the population that he had to limit the slots on a first come, first served basis.